Lal Bagh: Lalbagh management and public protests

 The Lalbagh botanical gardens is managed by the Department of Horticulture and is no longer maintained as a botanical garden and is not a member of the Botanic Gardens Conservation International.
 With an increasing pressure to serve as a park and social space, much of the garden has been converted into walking paths and lawns.
 Morning walkers throng Lalbagh every morning.
 Many tree have been trimmed or cut down to make way for public amenities or due to perceptions that falling branches may threaten visitors.
-A part of the garden was taken over and many trees cut down amid protests for construction of the Lalbagh Metro Station as part of the Bangalore Metro Rail Corporation Ltd. Entry fees of INR 25 with a camera fee of INR 60 have also been a point of contention.
+A part of the garden was taken over and many trees cut down amid protests for construction of the Lalbagh Metro Station as part of the Bengaluru Metro Rail Corporation Ltd. Entry fees of INR 25 with a camera fee of INR 60 have also been a point of contention.
 There have been repeated proposals to build various recreational amenities such as rock gardens, fountains and boating facilities.
 Some of these proposals of the management have been halted in the past due protests from enlightened public who have pointed out the impacts these have on the environment.

 Connectivity

 Lalbagh metro station connects with the Greenline of Namma Metro.

-Lalbagh is also connected by Bangalore Metropolitan Transport Corporation buses from Kempegowda Bus Station/Shivaji Nagar.
+Lalbagh is also connected by Bengaluru Metropolitan Transport Corporation buses from Kempegowda Bus Station/Shivaji Nagar.
 All buses towards Jayanagar/Banashankari areas pass through one of the four gates of Lalbagh.